Skip to main content

 This information is for private landlords.
 Private tenants can find information and advice here.

-Landlords and tenants already have certain rights set out in law.
-A clearly worded tenancy agreement can add to these rights and help to avoid disputes.
+Landlords and tenants already have certain legal rights.
+A clearly worded tenancy agreement can add to these rights and help avoid disputes.

-You're not legally required to provide a tenancy agreement.
-But if you do, it should say how long the tenancy will last.
+You are not legally required to provide a tenancy agreement, but if you do, it should state the length of the tenancy.

 Your tenancy will be either:

-Remember you must give your tenants a tenancy information notice, even if you also give them a tenancy agreement.
+Remember, you must give your tenants a tenancy information notice.
+You must provide this even if you also give them a tenancy agreement.

 Fixed term tenancy

-Before the term ends, you and your tenant need to decide whether to renew the tenancy or not.
+Before the term ends, you and your tenant must decide whether to renew the tenancy.
 Make sure you’re clear on what happens at the end of a fixed term.

 Periodic tenancy